threefoldtech/info_grid/src/intro/intro_readme.md

 If you can't find the answer to your question, our dedicated [ThreeFold Support](https://threefoldfaq.crisp.help/en/) team is here to help.

-Welcome to the ThreeFold Grid, where together we can shape a more sustainable and inclusive digital future!
+*Welcome to the ThreeFold Grid, where together we can shape a more sustainable, self-sovereign and autonomous digital future!*